 Why sourcing first?
 It doesn’t replace any existing recruiter workflow - it augments it.
 Recruiters still make final decisions about which candidates to pursue.
 They just get better candidates, faster.
 There’s no process disruption, no political resistance from the team, and the results are immediately visible in pipeline volume.

-The teams that see the fastest pilot results are those that pick a single, well-defined role type - not their hardest requisition - and use it to calibrate the AI's sourcing parameters before expanding.
-Pin users, for instance, typically fill positions in approximately two weeks once they've tuned their search criteria during the pilot phase.
+Teams that see the fastest pilot results pick a single, well-defined role type - not their hardest requisition - and use it to calibrate the AI’s sourcing parameters before expanding.
+Pin users, for instance, typically fill positions in approximately two weeks once they’ve tuned their search criteria during the pilot phase.

 Set a concrete pilot goal: “Source 50 qualified candidates for Role X using AI, compare quality and speed against our manual sourcing baseline.”
 Measurable, time-boxed, low risk.